HSBC to revamp business model as lower interest rates hit profit

 “We will have to look at charging for basic banking services in some markets, because a large number of our customers in this environment will be losing us money,” Chief Financial Officer Ewen Stevenson told Reuters.

+That could prove a tough pill to swallow in some markets, industry experts said.

+“It will need to be done carefully to not damage the trust of the brand or get customers to switch, especially in countries where competitors offer the service for no charge,” said Sudeepto Mukherjee, senior vice president, financial services, at consulting firm Publicis Sapient.

-The restructuring measures helped its Hong Kong-listed shares 0005.HK jump more than 5%, although they have still lost nearly half their value for the year to date.
+The restructuring measures helped HSBC’s shares climb more than 5%, although they have still lost nearly half their value for the year to date.

 Underscoring its challenges, the bank’s revenues fell 11% compared with the third quarter last year to $11.9 billion.